shunny2/shunny2/README.md

 ## 🚀 Hi, I'm Alexander.
 A lover of technology, games, and astronomy. 🚀

-Graduating in Software Engineering, I seek to make a career in this area.
+<h2>Graduating in Software Engineering, I seek to make a career in this area.</h2>

 ### Connect with me: